 However, once given NMN in their drinking water for just one week, the old mice showed significant improvement in NAD and PARP1 levels.
 Tests showed the NAD levels in the livers of the old mice increased similar to those observed in younger mice.
 PARP1 levels were a similar story and PARP1 and DBC1 bonded proteins were reduced.
 The researchers also recorded a reduction in biomarkers of DNA damage suggesting that DNA repair had been improved.

 Finally, the researchers exposed mice to radiation to damage their DNA.
 They discovered that mice treated with NMN before radiation exposure showed lower levels of DNA damage.
-The mice also did not display the characteristic changes to blood counts, such as changes to lymphocyte and hemoglobin levels typically seen after radiation exposure.
+The mice also did not display the characteristic changes to blood counts, such as changes to lymphocyte and haemoglobin levels typically seen after radiation exposure.
 Interestingly, mice treated post radiation also enjoyed similar protective effects from NMN treatment.

 Human trials with NMN are anticipated to begin within the next six months according to the researchers, and the potential discoveries are significant for our understanding of the biology of aging.